UPES B.Tech Admissions 2026

 Related links:

-You can see that the percentile required for JEE Advanced differs yearly, and as seen, gets higher year by year.
+The percentile required for JEE Advanced differs yearly, and as seen, it gets higher year by year.
 The authorities take into consideration many factors such as exam difficulty, number of candidates, seat availability, etc. A candidate's percentile serves as a basis for determining their JEE Main score.
 Since candidates take the test on different days and during different shifts, the percentile scores of the students are normalized using the formula found on the official website, jeemain.nta.nic.in.
-The JEE Main cut-off 2025, JEE Main 2025 ranks, and JEE Main results 2025 will be announced by the exam conducting authorities only after the JEE Main 2025 April exam is over.
+The JEE Main cut-off 2026, JEE Main 2026 ranks, and JEE Main results 2026 will be announced by the exam conducting authorities only after the JEE Main 2026 April exam is over.

 Frequently Asked Questions (FAQs)